 Production was held up both completely (by Hurricane David) and sporadically (by the noise from flights leaving and entering nearby Fort Lauderdale-Hollywood International Airport).
 The cast and crew took advantage of the hurricane delay by holding a huge indoor party at their hotel next to the country club.

-6. Rodney Dangerfield’s audition was unorthodox, and on set, he felt that he got no respect.
+6. Rodney Dangerfield’s audition for Caddyshack was unorthodox, and on set, he felt that he got no respect.

-7. Bill Murray showed up for six days and made comedy history.
+7. Bill Murray showed up for six days of filming on Caddyshack and made comedy history.

 As a youngster, Bill Murray was a groundskeeper, a caddy, and even ran a hot dog stand at the Indian Hill Country Club, the location that inspired the Illinois setting of the film.
 At first, Murray's appearance as oafish groundskeeper Carl Spackler was planned as a quick cameo, but his characterization was so funny that Ramis requested he stick with the production a bit longer.
 Murray filmed for a total of six days, and all of his lines—including his Dalai Lama speech—were improvised on-the-spot.
 In fact, the only script direction for what became his "Cinderella speech" read: “Carl cuts off the tops of flowers with a grass whip.”
 Murray took it from there and ad-libbed lines that would, in 2005, be named to the AFI's list of greatest movie quotes of all time.

-8. Ramis also cast an actor from the Golden Age of Hollywood, and made fun of him in a clever way.
+8. Harold Ramis cast an actor from the Golden Age of Hollywood in Caddyshack, and poked fun at his career in a clever way.

-Actor Henry Wilcoxon plays the unassuming but hilarious role of Bishop Pickering—the last film he made before he passed away in 1984.
+Actor Henry Wilcoxon plays the unassuming but hilarious role of Bishop Pickering—and it was the last film he made before he passed away in 1984.
 The actor had been involved in some of Hollywood's biggest epics: His stage and screen career reached back all the way to a role in 1931’s The Perfect Lady, and included roles in 1941's That Hamilton Woman and 1942's Mrs. Miniver, which won an Oscar for Best Picture.

 Historically, Wilcoxon is best known for his collaborations with legendary director Cecil B. DeMille.
 Wilcoxon played Marc Antony in DeMille’s Cleopatra in 1934, Richard the Lion-Hearted in 1935’s The Crusades, and was in The Greatest Show on Earth—another Best Picture winner—in 1952.
 In his Caddyshack scene, Wilcoxon is struck by lightning after shouting "Rat farts!" when he missed a putt to end what would have been the best golf game of his life.
 Ramis knowingly added in a music cue from DeMille’s film The Ten Commandments.
 Wilcoxon appears in that film as well, playing Pentaur.

-9. The film’s Zen golf techniques came from co-writer and producer Douglas Kenney.
+9. Caddyshack's Zen golf techniques came from co-writer-producer Douglas Kenney.

 The idea for Ty Webb quoting 17th-century Japanese poet Bashō and using Zen philosophy to better his golf score came from Kenney’s personal experimentation with Buddhist meditation and enlightenment.
 According to Doyle-Murray, Kenney “had an idea for a putter with electromagnetic sensors that would signal you to putt when you'd reach alpha state."
 Later, when the filmmakers wanted Ty Webb to make some sort of Zen sound, and Kenney wasn’t around to advise them, Ramis just gave Chevy Chase one direction: “Make a spiritual sounding sound.”
 Chase improvised Webb’s hilarious “Na-na-na-na-na” putting sound on the spot.